LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeFAQ.md

 Target Lock-on - F. (You can long-press F to change POV).
 Target Lock-on Swap - Mouse Wheel + Mouse movement.
 A bit less sensitive than the default value (32 > 50).
 Sneak - Left Control.
+Hold Shift - allows you to pick up books without reading them.
+Also lets you know if that book will be stolen or not.